Iheanacho & Daka's Leicester City lose to Benrahma’s West Ham United

 The Super Eagle was one of the top scorers in the Foxes set-up in the 2020-21 campaign having found the net 19 times in 38 appearances across all competitions.

-All things being equal, Daka could be making his second league appearance if he is thrown into the fray.
-He dominated the goalscoring charts in the Austrian Bundesliga – scoring goals in 28 league matches.
+For Daka, he was introduced as a replacement for Barnes in the 64th minute.
+The Zambian dominated the goalscoring charts in the Austrian Bundesliga – scoring goals in 28 league matches.

-Meanwhile, Senegal international Nampalys Mendy remains out of action due to a groin injury.
+Meanwhile, Senegal international Nampalys Mendy did not feature in the game as he is still nursing a groin injury.

-For the hosts, Said Benrahma has been named in his team starting XI.
-As well as Jarrod Bowen and Pablo Fornals, the Algeria international is expected to hold sway in the midfield as well as supply striker Michail Antonio with the required passes.
+For the hosts, Benrahma – who held sway in the midfield alongside Fornals and Jarrod Bowen - put up an impressive showing before he was eventually subbed off for Mark Noble with two minutes left on the clock.

-Elsewhere, former France youth international of Senegalese descent Issa Diop will start as a substitute with Congolese defender Arthur Masuaku still out of action due to a knee setback.
+Elsewhere, former France youth international of Senegalese descent Issa Diop was an unused substitute in the five-goal thriller.

-Moyes’ team are favourites to secure victory having stayed undefeated in their last eleven matches in all tournaments.
+Moyes’ team have now stayed undefeated in their last twelve matches in all tournaments.
 They host Crystal Palace in their next outing on August 28.